 Sadly it looks like no fixes on the Sofia side to add the Contact correctly in the UAC library.

 If I add back in the hack to add the SIP Contact header manually, everything works OK - but I'm guessing this isn't the best option, hence that commit getting reverted.

 So what is everyone else doing to handle this?
 Is there a branch of sofia-sip somewhere that does not have this issue I should be using?
 Is there something else I'm missing here?
 Or is just adding in the Contact header into src/sip.c the best way to go for now?

 some other folks have worked around this by adding the contact header only if the sofia-sip version is >= a certain version.

 This could be an acceptable workaround, if upstream doens't have any intrest in fixing their regression.
 They've meanwhile tagged new releases which likely still expose that regression.

-Updated by lynxis about 1 year ago
+Updated by lynxis almost 2 years ago

 IMHO: libsofia is lost if nobody else is doing a fork.
 We should move to a different library.

 I'm fine in doing the workaround but unsure how stable the sip-connector will be with current libsofia versions.